IUBH-IT-Technik-Profs-Sandbox/MathCATde/README.md

 ## Status
 This translation project was launched in the summer 2025 it is quite new still.

+A demo can be seen at [this demo page](https://formeleingabe.iu.org/Sample/Koordinatenraeume.html).

 ## How to contribute?
 This project is untertaken by the team of IT&Tech at the [IU University of Applied Sciences](https://www.iu.org/) and welcomes test-reports in the form of issues and proposed changes in the form of pull-requests.